 - responsibility for payment of additional land taxes levied on the landowner as a result of the wind farm

-- responsibility for additional emergency services levies as a result of the wind farm
+- responsibility for payment of additional emergency services or other levies as a result of the wind farm

 - required insurances to be taken out by the wind farm operator in respect of the landowner